xJurgen/satellite-telemetry/README.md

 # satellite-telemetry

-This is a college project focused on the creation of a CubeSat from scratch.
+This is a college project with an objective to create a CubeSat-like device from scratch.

-The code implements a Blackpill (STM32F411CE) as a sensor driving unit.
+The code is intended for a Blackpill (STM32F411CE) board and its functionality provides an access to the satellite sensors.

-The final product is intended to be used jointly with an RPi Zero W (v1.1) communicating using USART.
+In the final design the Blackpill is connected to an RPi Zero W (V1.1) via USART1 and responds on the RPi requests.

 Implemented features:

 	- Command processing
 	- Communication on USART1

+Work in progress:

+	- Light and temperature sensing using ADC

 Planned features:

-	- Light sensor processing using ADC
-	- Battery management (input/output/battery current with implemented kill-switch when the battery is too low)
+	- Battery management (solar panels input, battery output, shut-off when critically low level of battery..)
-	- Gyroscope sensor
+	- Gyroscope reading (?)
-	- and more (yet to be defined)...